 Time of day

 In life you are faced with time constraints.
-Things like your career and having to get your kids to school on time all lower the amount of free time in your day.
+Things like work and having to get your kids to school on time all lower the amount of free time in your day.
 This can make physical activity seem like less of a priority.
 Based on your schedule, ask yourself what time of day you think you would most enjoy being active.
 For some people a light jog first thing in the morning at sunrise can be a routine they never want to miss.
 For others, doing some light swimming in the evening is more preferable.
 It is important to know what works for you, specifically.
 Feel empowered to protect this time.
 It is yours, and it is valuable.

 Our homes offer so many ways for us to be active!
 Including calorie-burning household tasks in your daily or weekly routine can be an excellent way to increase your physical activity while also crossing off items from your to-do list.
 Examples of these indoor activities include: